 \item {\bf Agreement}.
 Any two honest parties that output associated to $\ID$ would output the same value.

 \item {\bf External-Validity}.
 If any honest party outputs $ v $ for $\ID$, then $Q_\ID(v)=1$. \end{itemize} \end{definition}

 {\bf Constructing $\VBA$ without private setup}.
-Most existing $\VBA$ constructions \cite{cachin2001secure,abraham2018validated,lu2020dumbo} rely on a trusted dealer to faithfully distribute the private key shares of a non-interactive threshold PRF (tPRF) \cite{cachin2000random} to implement a Leader Election primitive that can uniformly elect a common index out of all parties.
-Fortunately, our reasonably fair $\elect$ protocol is pluggable in all $\VBA$ implementations \cite{cachin2001secure,abraham2018validated,lu2020dumbo} to replace such tPRFs, thus removing the unpleasant private setup.
+Most existing $\VBA$ constructions \cite{cachin2001secure,abraham2018validated,lu2020dumbo} rely on a pre-configured non-interactive threshold PRF (tPRF) \cite{cachin2000random} to implement a Leader Election primitive that can uniformly elect a common party out of all parties.
+Alternatively, our reasonably fair $\elect$ protocol is pluggable in all $\VBA$ implementations \cite{cachin2001secure,abraham2018validated,lu2020dumbo} to replace tPRF, thus removing the possible unpleasant private setup of it.
 More formally,

-\begin{theorem} In the bulletin PKI setting, given our $(n,f, 2f+1,1/3)$-$\elect$ protocol, \cite{cachin2001secure,abraham2018validated,lu2020dumbo} would implement $\VBA$ in the asynchronous message-passing model with $n/3$ static Byzantine corruption, and they would cost expected constant running-time, expected $\bigO(n^3)$ messages and expected $\bigO(\lambda n^3)$ bits for $\lambda n$-bit input. \end{theorem}
+\begin{theorem} In the bulletin PKI setting, given our $(n,f, 2f+1,1/3)$-$\elect$ protocol, \cite{cachin2001secure,abraham2018validated,lu2020dumbo} implement $\VBA$ in the asynchronous message-passing model with $n/3$ static Byzantine corruption, and cost expected constant rounds, expected $\bigO(n^3)$ messages, and expected $\bigO(\lambda n^3)$ bits (w.r.t. $\lambda n$-bit or shorter inputs). \end{theorem}

 Proofs for $\VBA$ properties can be found in \cite{cachin2001secure,abraham2018validated,lu2020dumbo} with some trivial adaptions.
-Here we briefly discuss the intuition behind the securities and the resulting asymptotic complexities with using Abraham et al.'s $\VBA$ construction \cite{abraham2018validated} as an example.
+Here we briefly discuss the security intuition behind the securities and the resulting complexities, with using Abraham et al.'s $\VBA$ construction \cite{abraham2018validated} as an example.

 Recall that each iteration of Abraham et al.'s $\VBA$ \cite{abraham2018validated} proceeds as follows: every party begins as a leader to perform a 4-stage provable-broadcast (PB) protocol to broadcast a {\bf key} proof (carrying a value as well), a {\bf lock} proof, and a {\bf commit} proof, where each proof is essentially a quorum certificate; following {\bf key}-{\bf lock}-{\bf commit} proofs, each party can further generate and multicast a completeness proof, attesting that it delivers these proofs to at least $f+1$ honest parties, which is called leader nomination; then, after at least $n-f$ 4-staged PBs are proven to complete leader nominations, a $\elect$ primitive is needed to sample a party called leader in a perfect fair (or reasonably fair) way; so with some constant probability, i.e., $2/9$ in case of plugging our $(n,f, 2f+1,1/3)$-$\elect$ protocol, the elected leader already finished its nomination and delivered a {\bf commit} proof to at least $f+1$ honest parties, and these parties can output the value received from the leader's 4-stage PB; and after one more round to multicast and amplify the proofs, all parties also output the same value; otherwise, it is a worse case with $7/9$ probability, in which no enough honest parties {\bf commit} regarding the elected leader, and the protocol enters the next iteration; nonetheless, the nice properties of the {\bf key} and {\bf lock} proofs would ensure that the parties can luckily output in the next iteration with the same $2/9$ chance.